 Install start clips against each riser of the first step.

-Position the composite deck board into the start clips and fix the universal fasteners to the front of the deck boards creating the 6mm expansion gap for the second board.
+Position the solid composite deck board into the start clips and fix the universal fasteners to the front of the deck boards creating the 6mm expansion gap for the second board.

-Position the second board and secure with 63mm composite deck screws from the top of the second board into the risers.
+Position the second board and secure with 63mm solid composite deck screws from the top of the second board into the risers.

 Repeat this process for each of the steps.